agsb/nands/README.md

 # nands

-some random projests and programs with 74xx00 4-nand chip, connections logics
+some random projects and programs with 74xx00 4-nand chip

+yes, there are many complete series of 74XXNNNN chips, but "One to rule All" is a good exercizzzze